TechDocsStudio/pushfeedback-docs/docs/security/overview.md

 5. **Bearer authentication:** Enforces secure **Bearer Authentication** for all API communication between clients and servers, preventing unauthorized access to API resources.

-6. **Granular API permissions:** Each API key can be scoped with specific permissions (e.g., `project_read`, `feedback_create`) to ensure principle of least privilege and provide fine-grained access control.
+6. **Granular API permissions:** Each API key can be scoped with specific permissions (e.g., `project_read`, `feedback_create`) to ensure the principle of least privilege and provide fine-grained access control.

 ## Security architecture

-Beyond configurable settings, PushFeedback **security architecture** delivers comprehensive protections at the data, network, and access layers:
+Beyond configurable settings, PushFeedback's **security architecture** delivers comprehensive protections at the data, network, and access layers:

 1. **Network protection:** Firewalls, DDoS mitigation, and continuous monitoring help identify and mitigate threats.
 Logs capture security events and anomalies, providing real-time alerts and audit trails for proactive management.